ubports/docs.ubports.com/contribute/bugreporting.rst

 Making the bug report
 ---------------------

 Now it's time for what you've been waiting for, the bug report itself!
+Bug reports need to be filed in English.

 First, pull up the `bug tracker <https://github.com/ubports/ubuntu-touch>`_ and click "New Issue".
 Log in to GitHub if you haven't yet.